sib-swiss/kgsteward/README.md

 ## Installation

-The code is available frpm PyPI and only depends on very standard Python packages.
+The code is available from PyPI and only depends on rather standard Python packages.
 Its installation should be straightforward.

 The standard option is to install `kgsteward` with `pip3`:

 ```shell
 pip3 install kgsteward
 ```

 or alternatively, if you don't like to play yourself with virtual environment and package dependencies

 ```shell
 uv tool install kgsteward
 ```

 You can also clone/download the content of this repo to your local machine, and then run kgsteward using the script `./kgsteward` at its root, or alternatively